 The Hermitage of the Three Holy Hierarchs came into being on 8th October 2010 when Father Gregory Hrynkiw professed his vows as a hermit.
 The Hermitage is Byzantine rite and is contemplative and active.
 Father Hrynkiw's model of spirituality is Saint Gregory of Nazianzus, who sought a 'middle way', perfecting a holy balance between action and contemplation; speech and silence.
 Saint Gregory is one of the eponymous Holy Hierarchs; the other two are Saint Basil and Saint John Chrysostom.
 The Hermitage is based in Saskatchewan, Canada and its charisms are teaching, preaching, spiritual direction and living a monastic life of prayer.
 Father Gregory is a prolific teacher and speaker throughout the region, and runs a weekly sacred scripture study in Saskatoon.
-The Hermitage is under the protection of Mary, Theotokos.
+The Hermitage is placed under the protection of Mary, Theotokos.

 What is a Hermit?